yazz0dev/ksb-sw-community/docs/student-signup-feature.md

    - Terms agreement (required)

 4. System validates the submission and checks for duplicates
-5. Registration data is saved to `pendingStudentRegistrations` collection
+5. Registration data is saved to `signup` collection
 6. Student receives confirmation message

 ### 3. Admin Approval Process